Best Mattress Foundations

 Overall Thoughts:

-Wooden bed frames typically give shoppers a lot of bang for their buck, especially if durable wood is used.
+Wooden bed frames typically give shoppers a lot of bang for their buck, especially if the frame is made of durable wood.
 The PlushBeds Orthopedic Foundation is made entirely of spruce wood wrapped in organic cotton fabric, and the result is a bed frame that's both exceptionally sturdy and visually striking.
 You can choose between the 7.5-inch foundation or PlushBeds 5.5-inch low-profile model.

-If you want to benefit the most from your memory foam or latex mattress, it might be time to consider buying the PlushBeds Orthopedic Foundation.
-This wooden foundation is designed to give your bed the ideal support and height.
-It features a Euro-slatted design that allows you to use the foundation without a box spring.
-It also promotes steady air circulation.
-For durability, the wood is heat-treated to prevent it from absorbing moisture, which can cause irreversible damage to your foundation.
+If your existing mattress is starting to wear out and you’re experiencing back, neck or shoulder pain from it, then get the PlushBeds Orthopedic Foundation.
+While testing this foundation, I enjoyed the support it offered.
+Waking up was refreshing and my body experienced pressure relief throughout the night.
+This wooden foundation features a Euro-slatted design that allows you to use the foundation without a box spring.
+It also promotes steady air circulation that helped keep our mattress cool.
+Manufacturers heat-treated the foundation to prevent it from absorbing moisture, which can cause irreversible damage to your foundation.

 What We Like